Should You Give Your Child a Sip of Alcohol?

 She offers these tips for preventing underage drinking:

-• Have a plan for your children if they go to a party where alcohol is being served so they know you can pick them up.
+- Create a plan for your children that if they go to a party where alcohol is being served, they know you can pick them up.
 Tell them to never get in a car with a friend who has been drinking.